Pultenaea parviflora

-Pultenaea parviflora, sommonly known as Sydney bush-pea, is a species of flowering plant in the family Fabaceae and is endemic to eastern New South Wales.
+Pultenaea parviflora, commonly known as Sydney bush-pea, is a species of flowering plant in the family Fabaceae and is endemic to eastern New South Wales.
 It is usually a small, erect shrub with wedge-shaped to narrow egg-shaped leaves with the narrower end towards the base, and clusters of yellow to orange and red flowers.

 Description

 Pultenaea parviflora is usually an erect shrub that typically grows to a height of up to 1.8 m and has soft hairs pressed against the stems.
 The leaves are arranged alternately, wedge-shaped to egg-shaped leaves with the narrower end towards the base, 2–6 mm long and 1–1.5 mm wide with stipules about 2 mm long at the base.
 The edges of the leaves curve upwards and the tip is turned downwards.
 The flowers are arranged in clusters near the ends of branchlets, each flower 5–7 mm long on pedicels 1.0–1.5 mm long.
 The sepals are 4–5 mm long with linear, papery bracteoles about 4 mm long attached to the side of the sepal tube.
 The standard petal is yellow to orange with red markings, the wings yellow to orange and the keel yellow to red.
 Flowering occurs from August to November and the fruit is an egg-shaped pod about 5 mm long.